 Under the Companies Law, companies incorporated under the laws of the State of Israel that are "public companies", including companies with shares listed on the Nasdaq, are required to appoint at least two external directors.
 The external directors must meet strict independence criteria to ensure that they are unaffiliated with the company and any controlling shareholder.
 At least one of the external directors is required to have financial and accounting expertise, and the other external director must have either financial and accounting expertise or professional qualifications, as defined in the regulations promulgated under the Companies Law.
 The Companies Law also provides that the external directors must serve on both the audit committee and the compensation committee, that the audit committee and the compensation committee authorized to exercise powers of the board of directors.
 Additional rules govern the term and compensation of external directors.
-Pursuant to regulations promulgated under the Companies Law, companies with shares traded on certain U.S. stock exchanges, including the Nasdaq, may, subject to certain conditions, "opt out" from the Companies Law requirements to appoint external directors and related Companies Law rules concerning the composition of the audit committee and compensation committee of the Board of Directors.
-In accordance with these regulations, we have elected to "opt out" from the Companies Law rules concerning the composition of the audit committee and compensation committee of the Board of Directors.
+Pursuant to regulations promulgated under the Companies Law requirements to appoint external directors.
+In accordance with these concerning the companies Law rules concerning the composition of the audit committee and compensation committee of the Board of Directors.
+In accordance with these concerning the composition of the audit committee of the Board of Directors and related Companies Law rules concerning the companies us from the Companies Law requirement to appoint external directors and related Companies Law rules concerning the companies committee of the Board of Directors.

-As discussed above, until December 20, 2021, Dr. Gili Hart and Dr. Elan Penn served as "external directors" on our board of directors, and upon the determination of our board of directors that the Company no longer has a controlling shareholder, continue to serve as independent directors on our board of directors until the earlier of: (i) the end of their tenure; or (ii) the lapse of the second annual general meeting following the said determination.
+As discussed above, until December 20, 2021, Dr. Gili Hart and Dr. Elan Penn, our then external directors, served as "external directors" on our board of directors, and upon the determination of our board of directors that the Company no longer has a controlling shareholder, continued to serve as independent directors on our board of directors until the earlier of: (i) the end of their tenure; or (ii) the lapse of the second annual general meeting following the said determination.
+Dr. Hart was not proposed for re-election in 2023 and as such her tenure as a member of our board ended on July 5, 2023.
+Dr. Penn was re-elected as a director by our general meeting of shareholders on July 18, 2023, until our next annual general meeting.

-For further information on our decision to "opt out" pursuant to the Exemption, please see C. Board Practices - Board of Directors.
+For further information on our decision to adopt the Exemption, please see C. Board Practices - Board of Directors.